Historic District Information

 Historic district designation protects the entire ensemble.
 The streetscapes have an architectural harmony that is enhanced by trees, brick sidewalks, garden, fences and gates.
 In the business district architectural harmony includes storefronts, signs, lighting, awnings and paving - the amenities that contribute to Haddonfield's historic character.

-Haddonfield's Historic District includes four hundred eighty-eighty houses, buildings, and sites in the town's historic core of which more than 150 are of the highest historical or architectural significance.
+Haddonfield's Historic District includes 488 houses, buildings, and sites in the town's historic core, of which more than 150 are of the highest historical or architectural significance.
 These meet the criteria of evaluation for historic preservation used by the National Register of Historic Places.
 The remainder are architecturally compatible, presenting a harmonious environment.
 Every building in the historic district contributes to the entire district.